Our research focuses on things that directly impact your life and the animals in your life.

 One of the most important things that the Business Management and Operations Branch is responsible for is budget forecasting and execution.
 On a small scale, it involves processing supply requests and timekeeping.
 On a larger scale it involves anticipating retirements, onboarding, overtime and awards.
 Coming in under budget can allow for funding of capital purchases that advance research.
 Exceeding the budget can result cutbacks or halting research.

 Another aspect of my job is being the softer side of human resources.
 Starting a new job is stressful.
 Onboarding during a global pandemic adds a whole new dimension.
 Programs such as Paid Parental Leave are awesome benefits but come with lots of forms and regulations.
 How can I not mention all the acronyms like LES, SCD, and WFH/WAH?
 I am the voice that says, “Yes, it seems as clear as mud, but I can help you figure it out.”

-As the Management Officer for the Office of Research, I work with senior management in development and implantation of programs, policies, standards, procedures, and guidelines.
+As the Management Officer for the Office of Applied Science, I work with senior management in development and implantation of programs, policies, standards, procedures, and guidelines.
 These are necessary to keep the high standards of excellence we have for our research and our researchers.

-I am Principal Investigator, research chemist in the Division of Residue Chemistry (DRC) in Office of Research.
+I am Principal Investigator, research chemist in the Division of Residue Chemistry (DRC) in Office of Applied Science.